bgoonz/gists-revamp/_CURRENT/e7b3e624/Deploy-React-App-2-Heroku.md

     heroku run npm run sequelize db:seed:all

-Note: You can interact with your database this way as you'd like, but beware that `db:drop` **cannot** be run in the Heroku environment.
-If you want to drop and create the database, you need to remove and add back the "Heroku Postgres" add-on.
+Note: You can interact with your database this way as you’d like, but beware that `db:drop` **cannot** be run in the Heroku environment.
+If you want to drop and create the database, you need to remove and add back the “Heroku Postgres” add-on.

 Another way to interact with the production application is by opening a bash shell through your terminal by running: